Public Library Districts

 The Texas Comptroller of Public Accounts Allocation Historical Summary

 Historical information about the sales tax revenue collected in a specific area.

 Texas Library Association - Library District Discussion Group meeting (January and July) is open to all.
 Meetings include two hours of training on library district issues presented by board members and directors.
 A 2.5 hour afternoon session for Treasurers and Investment Officers meets the legislative requirement for training on the Public Information Act.
-For information, contact Beth Fox, Director Westbank Community Library at 512-314-3580 or firstname.lastname@example.org.
+For information, contact Mary Jo Finch, Director Westbank Community Library District at 512-314-3580 or firstname.lastname@example.org.

 Texas State Library and Archives districts — Texas public library taxing district list